spohlenz/tinymce-rails/README.md

 Language Packs
 --------------

 See the [tinymce-rails-langs](https://github.com/spohlenz/tinymce-rails-langs) gem for additional language packs for TinyMCE.
-The `tinymce` helper will use the current locale as the language if available, falling back to English if the core language files are missing.

 Manual Initialization